 Discover the breath-taking natural beauty of the South Coast

-South of Sydney lies the beautiful South Coast, a 600km stretch of spectacular beaches.
+Heading south from Sydney lies the beautiful South Coast of NSW, a 600km stretch of spectacular beaches.
 Shellharbour, a two-hour drive from the city, makes a great base for exploring the area.
 It offers pretty beaches, a good selection of cafes and restaurants, and plenty to keep you busy.

 If you're travelling with kids, they'll love the Jamberoo Action Park - a huge water theme park.
 Continue heading south along the coast and you'll reach Pebbly Beach, in Murramarang National Park.
 Here you can pat friendly kangaroos that hang out at the beach.

 Get back to nature in the Blue Mountains